 Along with the hard anodized, ceramic pans are also safe to use.
 But the question here is, hard anodized or ceramic cookware – which one is the healthiest?

 Of course, both of them are safe, but they have different aspects and features.
-From our research, we have seen people are tending to buy ceramic cookware recently for its wide range of variety and health concerns related to other nonstick pans like aluminum and Teflon coating, including hard anodized.
+From My research, I have seen people are tending to buy ceramic cookware recently for its wide range of variety and health concerns related to other nonstick pans like aluminum and Teflon coating, including hard anodized.
 But do not forget that the professionals are also using hard anodized pans, so this type of cookware has its fan base.

 To be more specific, both of these cookwares are safe, but Ceramic is safer than the hard anodized pans.
 As hard anodized has PTFE coating, which makes it more like nonstick, there’s always been concern about using this material.